TYChen1102/AML-single-cell-analysis/README.md

 In this research, we applied a deep recurrent network architecture and autoencoder based model with modified clustering training processes for sensitive cell-type composition identification.
 We analyzed single-cell transcriptomics data between healthy people and AML patients before and after undergoing chemotherapy.

 The notebook 'RNN_clustering_final.ipynb' contains an example of data normalization, dimensionality reduction and visualization.
-Please feel free to change the dataset and parameters.